Table of Contents

 ds <- globToRegex' cs

-return (".*" ++ ds)The choice of do notation versus explicit (>>=) with
+return (".*" ++ ds)The choice of do notation versus explicit

-anonymous functions is mostly a matter of taste.
-There is one
+(>>=) with anonymous functions is mostly a matter of taste,

-return to in the section called “Desugaring of do blocks”.
+to in the section called “Desugaring of do blocks”.

 Parsing a character class mostly follows the same pattern that we've already seen.